coopTilleuls/CoopTilleulsForgotPasswordBundle/docs/usage.md

 # Usage

-This bundle provides 2 events allowing you to build your own business:
+This bundle provides 3 events allowing you to build your own business:

 - `coop_tilleuls_forgot_password.create_token`: dispatched when user requests a new password (`POST /forgot-password/`)
 - `coop_tilleuls_forgot_password.update_password`: dispatched when user has reset its password (`POST /forgot-password/{tokenValue}`)
+- `coop_tilleuls_forgot_password.user_not_found`: dispatched when a user was not found (`POST /forgot-password/`)

 ## Send email on user request